Białystok: Transport

 The city is and has been for centuries, the main hub of transportation for the Podlaskie Voivodeship and the entire northeastern section of Poland.
 It is a major city on the European Union roadways (Via Baltica) and railways (Rail Baltica) to the Baltic Republics and Finland.
 It is also a main gateway of trade with Belarus due to its proximity to the border and its current and longstanding relationship with Grodno, Belarus.

 A traffic management system has been operating in Białystok since 2015.
 At 120 intersections, traffic lights are coordinated in such a way that cars and buses covered the route as quickly as possible.
 Special cameras record traffic, travel time.
 Drivers receive this information on 19 boards set among others at the intersections on Wasilkowska Street, Antoniuk-Fabryczny Street and Kleeberga Street.

 Railways

 Passenger trains connect from Suwałki, Grodno and Lithuania to Warsaw and the rest of the European passenger network.
-Passenger services are provided by two rail service providers, PKP Intercity that provides intercity passengers trains (express, intercity, eurocity, hotel and TLK) and Przewozy Regionalne that operates only regional passenger trains financed by the voivodeship.
+Passenger services are provided by two rail service providers, PKP Intercity that provides intercity passengers trains (express, intercity, eurocity, hotel and TLK) and Polregio that operates only regional passenger trains financed by the voivodeship.
 Passenger trains are mostly run using electrical multiple units (on electrified lines) or rail buses.